MicrosoftDocs/azure-devops-docs/docs/user-guide/alm-devops-features.md

 <td width="33%">

 <p><b>View your work across teams and team projects (VSTS)</b></p>
-<p>From your [account hub](account-home-pages.md), you can view and quickly navigate to teams, team projects, branches, work items, pull requests and other objects that are relevant to you and that are stored in different team projects within the account collection. </p>
+<p>From your [Project page](../project/navigation/work-across-projects.md), you can view and quickly navigate to teams, team projects, branches, work items, pull requests and other objects that are relevant to you and that are stored in different team projects within the account collection. </p>

 <p><b>Customize a team project (TFS) </b></p>
 <p>You customize a team project defined on an on-premises TFS by [modifying definition files for work item types or process configuration, or changing field attributes](../work/customize/customize-work.md).  </p>